 Annapolis Paternity Attorney

 One issue that sometimes arises in child custody cases is paternity.
 In a paternity action, a father may attempt to deny his status as a child’s biological father to avoid the financial responsibilities of parenthood, or a father may want to officially establish his paternity of a child to secure parental rights.
-If you have any paternity-related concerns, an Annapolis paternity attorney from Arn Family Law can help.
+If you have any paternity-related concerns, an Annapolis paternity lawyer from Arn Family Law can help.
 Contact us for a phone consultation to learn more about your legal options.

 Why Work With Arn Family Law?